Golf Handicap

 Golf Handicap Differential: What It Is and How to Calculate It

-What is a handicap differential in golf, how to calculate it with the WHS formula, and why your best 8 differentials from 20 rounds determine your Handicap Index.
+Master golf handicap differentials: Learn the WHS formula, calculation methods, and how your best 8 of 20 rounds determine your Handicap Index rating.

 Playing Formats